LiliMeng/efficient_ml/README.md

 3. **Flexibility**:
    - The ability to designate global tokens provides flexibility to tailor the attention mechanism to specific tasks, enhancing performance for various applications.

-### Applications

-1. **Document Classification**:
-   - Longformer can classify long documents by efficiently attending to relevant sections, maintaining context over long spans.

-2. **Question Answering**:
-   - For question answering tasks, Longformer can attend to both the question and relevant parts of a long context, improving answer accuracy.

-3. **Summarization**:
-   - In summarization tasks, Longformer can effectively capture and summarize long documents by focusing on key information throughout the text.

-### Conclusion

-Longformer is a powerful variant of the Transformer model designed to handle long sequences efficiently.
-By using a combination of local and global attention mechanisms, Longformer reduces computational complexity while maintaining the ability to capture both short-range and long-range dependencies.
-This makes it an ideal choice for tasks involving long-form content, providing a scalable and efficient solution for processing extensive textual data.